aristanetworks/avd/ansible_collections/arista/avd/examples/dual-dc-l3ls/README.md

 --8<--
 ```

-The configuration of the endpoints in DC2 is identic to the ones in DC1, so the only change resides in the name of the leaves used and their ports.
+The configuration of the endpoints in DC2 is identical to the ones in DC1.
+The only change resides in the name of the leaves used and their ports.

 ## The playbook

 The playbook is also the same, as the actions to execute in the fabric are the same.
-It is important to validate the `hosts` variable in the playbook to include all ansible groups, otherwise errors can be thrown.
+It is important to validate the `hosts` variable in the playbook to include all Ansible groups.
+Otherwise may be seen.

 ### Testing AVD output without a lab